Zerodriven/zerodriven.github.io/_posts/2021-04-07-OverTheWire-Bandit-(The start and level 0).md

 During a level of boredom I've not felt in a whille I rediscovered https://overthewire.org/wargames/bandit/ - A website for beginner wargames in Linux, so you know I thought I'd give it a shot.
 Anything in this series will go through my way of thinking and the way I do things..
 But with extra comments.
 Not pretty but does the job.

+Through each of these I use google to find syntax, I also use "man [command]" if I'm being extra curious.

 # Connecting to the bandit servers:

 ## Run the following command in shell: